PublicityPort/q2a-publicityport-login/README.md

 Don't edit the string on the left-hand side.
 Once you've completed the translation, don't forget to set the site language in the admin control panel.
 Translations for Romanian are also included.

-## Change log ##

-**v3.0.0**

-* Change how duplicate accounts are displayed and linked together to make the process more straight-forward and to favor for less duplicates.
-Users are now forced to merge the entire user account, not just a login method.
-This approach simplifies both the business logic and the technical implementation.
-No additional work is necessary to get the new process working and existing users will not be impacted (no need to migrate anything).
-* Implement the ability to specify what account to keep when merging duplicate accounts.
-* Implement the ability to arbitrarily associate external logins with current account.
-* Implement the ability to hide the regular login/register forms and allow users to login only through external providers.
-* Improve the detection of duplicate accounts, which now works fine even if the plugin is installed after users created their accounts.
-* Improve the layout of the `logins` page.
-* New widget which shows all the login buttons in the sidebar, as an alternative to header buttons.
-* Changes to Google provider: the "Login with Google" (OAuth2) provider is the default one for Google.
-If you need "Login with Google Plus", you can still use it (it's been renamed to `GooglePlus`).
-The reason for this change is that "Login with Google Plus" requires users to have a Google+ account, and from Q2A point of view this is an artificial requirement not needed for the login process to work properly.
-This change does not affect existing accounts.
-* Update CSS file.
-Important!
-If a custom theme is used it must be manually updated.
-* Translation files (Russian, Spanish and French) have been removed because of the massive translation changes in this new version.

-Due to navigation menu changes in Q2A version 1.6.3, the plugin now requires Q2A 1.6.3.
-Older versions of Q2A should use a previous version of the plugin.

 ## Disclaimer ##
 This code has not been extensively tested on high-traffic installations of Q2A.
 You should perform your own tests before using this plugin on a live (production) environment.